10 Surprising Things Muscle Spasms Reveal About Your Health

 Also called PAD, peripheral artery disease happens when plaque builds up in your arteries, most often those in the legs.
 You may feel pain or numbness or the hair on your toes may disappear.
 (Check out these other weird foot symptoms that can indicate serious trouble.)
 However, Hayden sees patients come in complaining that the cramping pain of a leg spasm will start as soon as they begin walking.
 When they stop, it goes away.
 “This is a sign that the muscle is quickly compromising its own blood supply,” he explains, adding that it sets off a red flag that it may be PAD.
 In that case, Hayden will check a patient’s circulation and contact their primary care provider to share his findings.

 You may be tired

 You know how you get those crazy annoying eye spasms sometimes?
 It’s like your eyelid is going haywire.
 Luckily, for the most part, it’s normal.
 Why it happens is a puzzle—doctors tend to be just as stumped as you are.
 “There’s not a good understanding of the cause, but it may be fatigue, too much caffeine, or irritation in or around the eye,” says Robin Maier, MD, a family medicine physician and assistant professor at the University of Pittsburgh.
 If it is persistent or affects your eyesight, see your doctor who will want to dig into your family history, medication usage, and other potential underlying factors.
+In fact, this refers more to twitching.
 (Check out some herbal remedies that fight fatigue.)

 You’re taking dehydrating meds